ryanjmulder/smartthings-edge-drivers/README.md

 ## Removing the old handler

-When removing the device via the SmartThings app, it will prompt you to follow your manufacturer's directions to unpair the old device.
-For all models the factory reset sequence is:
+When removing the device via the SmartThings app, it will prompt you to follow your manufacturer's directions to exclude the old device.
+Once the exclusion process is started by the app, single click and release the rocker switch.

 1) Turn the light on.
 2) Quickly tap up 3 times